formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Add New Task

-Adds new task; ONLY available with FormKiQ Enterprise
+Adds new task; available as an Add-On Module

 ### Example